Market-specific

 Copy the pack into your manual AI testing workflow or use it as the brief for a client conversation.

-Run the localized VectorGap audit when you need repeatable scoring, citations, provider comparison, and fixes.
+Use VectorGap when you need repeatable scoring, citations, provider comparison, remediation missions, retests, and reports.

 Manual prompt testing is a good first signal.
 It is not enough for recurring agency delivery.
 Localized AI visibility needs repeatable provider coverage, prompt history, competitor evidence, source extraction, and remediation tracking.

-Run the localized auditManual prompts show whether there is a problem.
+Run the full VectorGap auditManual prompts show whether there is a problem.

 The audit shows which models, markets, citations, and competitor answers caused the problem.

-The remediation workflow turns weak answers into public pages, source improvements, schema, and source improvements.
+The remediation workflow turns weak answers into public pages, proof updates, schema improvements, and source fixes.

 It is a market-specific question designed to test how an AI assistant describes, recommends, compares, and cites a brand for a buyer in a specific country, city, language, and category.